Laravel Socialite

 21});

-Retrieving User Details From A Token (OAuth2)
+Retrieving User Details From a Token (OAuth2)

 If you already have a valid access token for a user, you can retrieve their user details using Socialite's userFromToken method: